 The latest KHDA inspection report once again rates the majority of key indicators at Jumeirah College as Outstanding.
 Inspectors defined what the school does best as:

-As far as recommendations for improvement go, there is really only one area in which the KHDA inspection team feels JC needs to make more progress - that of the perennial issue of Arabic and Islamic Studies.
+As far as recommendations for improvement go, there are two areas in which the KHDA inspection team feels JC needs to make more progress - that of the perennial issue of Arabic and Islamic Studies, and support for students with SEN requirements.

-Overall, it is hard to see how much more Jumeirah College can do to improve the quality of the education being offered.
-According to the WhichSchoolAdvisor.com Parent Survey, 65% of parents are satisfied with the level of academic performance at JC, whilst the remaining 35% are partially satisfied.
-83% of parents would recommend JC to another parent, although a surprising 13% would not.
+Overall, it is hard to see how much more Jumeirah College can do to improve the quality of the education being offered at least for the vast majority of students.
+According to the WhichSchoolAdvisor.com Parent Survey, 68% of parents are satisfied with the level of academic performance at JC, whilst the remaining 32% are partially satisfied.
+Not a single respondent is dissatisfied with academic performance.
+84% of parents would recommend JC to another parent, although a surprising 12% would not.
+36% of parents agree that the college offers value for money, with a further 48% in partial agreement.

-School fees are top end - no surprise as this is an outstanding school.
-Fees for 2017-18 range from AED 71,508 for year 7 students to AED 89,385 for Year 13.
+As would be expected, fees are top end - no surprise as this is an outstanding school.
+Fees range from AED 72,988 for Year 7 to 9 students, rising to AED 82,112 for Years 10 and 11, and to AED 91,235 for Years 12 and 13.
 There is a non-refundable registration fee of AED 500 due at the time of application.
-If your child gets an offer an admission fee of AED 7,500 is needed to secure the seat.
+If your child gets an offer, an admission fee of AED 10,000 is needed to secure the seat.
 This admission fee is non-refundable, but adjustable against the first term fees.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.